aeshirey/aeshirey.github.io/_posts/2020-06-13-simple-c-library-with-rust.md

 }
 ```

-This step is _not_ needed for this post, but we could compile this with `cc -c my-library.c` to build `my-library.o`:
+This step is _not_ needed for static linking (because we'll use the Rust toolchain to do it for us), but we _could_ compile this to an object file:

 ```bash
 $ cc my-library.c -c